What is Positive Parenting?

 Attentive Parenting

-You monitor and pay attention to what goes on in our child’s life.
+You monitor and pay attention to what goes on in your child’s life.

 What is Positive Parenting?